 - Before you start to play, ensure you can effortlessly take several things away from your puppy.
-If not, train your dog the ‘leave’ command.
+If not, train your dog on the ‘leave’ command.

 - Don’t play difficult and tumble-fighting games and let your puppy chase kids.
 Both are amazing for your dog; however, they can inspire games that are beyond your control.

-- Keep your dog toys lower than waist height that you don’t inspire your puppy to jump up.
+- Keep your dog toys lower than waist height so that you don’t inspire your puppy to jump up.

-- Have regular, day-to-day play sessions at your house and once out for jogging
+- Have regular, day-to-day play sessions at your house, and once out for jogging